Lazlo Bane: Guilty Pleasures, work outside Lazlo Bane and Guilty Pleasures the 80s

 In the beginning of 2007, Lazlo Bane started work on a new album of 1970s covers named Guilty Pleasures, which was released on July 10, 2007.
 In the summer of 2007, Lazlo Bane began touring in support of Guilty Pleasures, opening for Colin Hay on several dates.
 This was the band's first official tour in ten years.

 During the summer tour, Lazlo Bane performed a new original song, "Myspace Page".
 The next album that should have consisted of original material was in the plans but was postponed due to some work of members of the band outside Lazlo Bane.
 During that time, Chad Fischer and Tim Bright were scoring the ABC series Private Practice.
 Fischer also produced the soundtrack and scored the film The Rocker, released in 2008.
 Several songs for the film were recorded with the participation of Lazlo Bane band members.
 Chicken worked on music for the 2008 film Paris, directed by Cédric Klapisch and later formed the band The Duke & The King with Simone Felice of the Felice Brothers.
 By the end of 2009, the only new Lazlo Bane song "Myspace Page" was put on the band's Myspace page and the new album was shelved for an undefined period.

-Since 2009, the band did a few appearances with new covers.
+Since 2009, the band has made a few appearances with new covers.
 They covered Spandau Ballet's song "True" from their album of the same name for the 2009 film I Love You, Beth Cooper, but it was left off the film's official soundtrack.

 Another 1980s cover, A-ha's "Take On Me", has been featured in ABC's TV show Private Practice, in the episode "Short Cuts", which originally aired on September 30, 2010.

-On October 16, 2012, the band released a follow up EP to their album Guilty Pleasures titled Guilty Pleasures the 80's Volume 1.
+On October 16, 2012, the band released a follow-up EP to their album Guilty Pleasures titled Guilty Pleasures the 80's Volume 1.
 It featured "Take On Me" among the tracks, but Lazlo Bane's cover of "True" was left off again.